Seasawher/mathlib4-help/docs/tactics.md

 ## clear
 Defined in: `Lean.Elab.Tactic.clearExceptTactic`

-Clears all hypotheses it can, except those provided after a minus sign.
+Clears all hypotheses it can, except those provided after a minus sign, class instances, and hidden auxiliary declarations (for example recursive hypotheses).
 Example:
 ```lean
   clear * - h₁ h₂
 ```
+The intent is that `clear * -` only clears user-visible local declarations; hidden auxiliary declarations should be handled by more specific mechanisms when needed.

 ## clear
 Defined in: `Lean.Parser.Tactic.clear`